locationtech/geomesa/docs/user/commandline_tools.rst

       Commands:
-        add-attribute-index    Run a Hadoop map reduce job to add an index for attributes add-index              Add or update indices for an existing GeoMesa feature type create                 Create a feature definition in a GeoMesa catalog deletecatalog          Delete a GeoMesa catalog completely (and all features in it) deletefeatures         Delete features from a table in GeoMesa.
-Does not delete any tables or schema information. deleteraster           Delete a GeoMesa Raster Table
+        add-attribute-index    Run a Hadoop map reduce job to add an index for attributes add-index              Add or update indices for an existing GeoMesa feature type create                 Create a GeoMesa feature type
+        deletecatalog          Delete a GeoMesa catalog completely (and all features in it) deletefeatures         Delete features from a table in GeoMesa.
+Does not delete any tables or schema information. deleteraster           Delete a GeoMesa Raster table
-        describe               Describe the attributes of a given feature in GeoMesa env                    Examine the current GeoMesa environment
+        describe               Describe the attributes of a given GeoMesa feature type env                    Examine the current GeoMesa environment
-        explain                Explain how a GeoMesa query will be executed export                 Export a GeoMesa feature
-        genavroschema          Generate an Avro schema from a SimpleFeatureType getsft                 Get the SimpleFeatureType of a feature help                   Show help
+        explain                Explain how a GeoMesa query will be executed export                 Export features from a GeoMesa data store genavroschema          Generate an Avro schema from a SimpleFeatureType getsft                 Get the SimpleFeatureType of a feature help                   Show help
-        ingest                 Ingest/convert various file formats into GeoMesa ingestraster           Ingest a raster file or raster files in a directory into GeoMesa keywords               Add/Remove/List keywords on an existing schema list                   List GeoMesa features for a given catalog queryrasterstats       Export queries and statistics about the last X number of queries to a CSV file. removeschema           Remove a schema and associated features from a GeoMesa catalog stats-analyze          Analyze statistics on a GeoMesa feature type
+        ingest                 Ingest/convert various file formats into GeoMesa ingestraster           Ingest raster files into GeoMesa
+        keywords               Add/Remove/List keywords on an existing schema list                   List GeoMesa feature types for a given catalog queryrasterstats       Export queries and statistics about the last X number of queries to a CSV file. removeschema           Remove a schema and associated features from a GeoMesa catalog stats-analyze          Analyze statistics on a GeoMesa feature type